orisi/oracle/README.md

 ```
 docker pull 83tb/zenoracles
 ```
 This command will fetch an image of the pre-build docker container for Orisi.
+Image weighs around ~47 MB.

 ## Running Orisi